Loving an Alcoholic

 Know That You Are Not Alone

-About 17.6 million adults in the U.S. currently suffer from alcohol abuse or dependence.
-Several million more people engage in risky, binge-drinking patterns that can lead to alcohol problems.1 Men are more likely to drink excessively and have twice the rate of binge drinking as women.
-Furthermore, men are more prone to risky behaviors associated with alcohol misuse including aggression, drunk driving and suicide.2 These sobering statistics confirm that alcohol is a major public health burden and indicate that millions of other people are experiencing similar turmoil caused by loving an alcoholic.
+Over 15 million adults in the U.S. currently suffer from alcohol abuse or dependence.
+Several million more people engage in risky, binge-drinking patterns that can lead to alcohol problems.
+Men are more likely to drink excessively and have twice the rate of binge drinking as women.
+Furthermore, men are more prone to risky behaviors associated with alcohol misuse including aggression, drunk driving and suicide.
+These sobering statistics confirm that alcohol is a major public health burden and indicate that millions of other people are experiencing similar turmoil caused by loving an alcoholic.
 As such, there are many available programs that can help you cope, including support groups for family members.

 Remember That It’s Not Your Fault

 People who love alcoholics too often blame themselves until they realize that alcoholism is a disease.
 As such, you cannot stop it or prevent it, but you can be the catalyst to make him realize he has a problem.
 If he chooses not to take the path of recovery, you are not at fault and need to banish any feelings of guilt so you can heal.